GFW4Fun/GFW-AntiDPI-UA-Random-Patcher/README.md

 ## 🚀 Usage — 3 Steps Only

 ```
-Step 1 — Copy patcher.ps1 into your EXE folder
+Step 1 — Copy patcher.cmd into your EXE folder
-Step 2 — Right-click patcher.ps1 → "Run with PowerShell"
+Step 2 — Right-click patcher.cmd → "Run as administrator"
 Step 3 — Select EXE number and press Enter
 ```